pboru700/aws_poc/README.md

 and test.

 ### Solution
-Due to small scale of infrastructure for this poc, decision was made to run docker container over AWS ECS.
+Due to small scale of infrastructure for this poc, decision was made to run docker container over AWS ECS under single VPC.
 With bigger scale EKS cluster should be considered.

 ## Part 2: Conceptualize and illustrate
 Now imagine that the development team asks for advice on: